lwb4/reddit-reposter/README.md

 It WILL NOT work on new accounts; Reddit's spam filter will automatically block your posts.
 However, it will work on an already established account that you have succesfully posted/commented/lurked from for at least, say, a month or so.

-Success story: I opened up a terminal, typed in "python repost.py AdviceAnimals" and went to school.
+*Success story*: I opened up a terminal, typed in "python repost.py AdviceAnimals" and went to school.
 Three hours later, I was on the front page or /r/all.

 ![This is happening more the older I get](http://i.imgur.com/MAncgmJ.png)